 Tancons frequently speaks at international art and academic forums, most recently in 2017 at Maryland Institute College of Art (MICA), Baltimore, US; Söderton University, Stockholm; Leeds Beckett University, UK and Museu de Arte de São Paulo (MASP).
 Her writings have been published in Nka: Journal of Contemporary African Art, Small Axe, Third Text and e-flux as well as exhibition catalogues and translated into several languages.
 Her curatorial practice has been anthologised, most recently in The New Curator (London: Laurence King Publishing, 2016) and Perform, Experience, Re-Live: BMW Tate Live Programme (London: Tate Publishing, 2016).

 Over the years, Tancons’ independent vision has been supported by a Prince Claus Fund Artistic Production Grant (2009), two Curatorial Research Fellowships from the Foundation for Art Initiatives (2007, 2009) an Andy Warhol Foundation Curatorial Fellowship (2008) and an Emily Hall Tremaine Exhibition Award (2012).
 She is the recipient of a 2018 Creative Capital | Andy Warhol Foundation Arts Writers Grant for her book Roadworks: Processional Performance in the New Millennium.

 Tancons holds an MA in Museum Studies from École du Louvre, Paris (1999) and an MA in Art History from the Courtauld Institute of Art, London (2000).
 She is also a former Curatorial Fellow of the Whitney Museum Independent Study Program, New York (2001).

-Born in Guadeloupe and based in New Orleans, Tancons works in situ.
+Born in Guadeloupe, Tancons lives in diaspora and works in situ.